Dxnxex/TheXPersonal/README.md

 IceConsumption

-Action | Tier 1
+Action | Tier 1 | Tier 2
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell 1 | Content from cell 2 | Blbal
-Content in the first column | Content in the second column
+Content in the first column | Content in the second column | Blbal